pkgw/slurm-rs/slurm-sys/README.md

 ## Building

+You must have a working version of [rustfmt](https://github.com/rust-lang-nursery/rustfmt) installed in order to build this crate correctly!
+To handle the evolving Slurm C API, this crate's build script parses the output of `bindgen` in a simplistic manner.
+Without `rustfmt`, the code is not formatted in a way that the build script can handle.

 By default, this crate's build script will use a [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) search for `slurm` to determine the necessary library and include search paths.
 Not all